 The research indicated that helmets would have been most useful in single-vehicle crashes when cyclists fell off their bicycles or struck obstacles.
 About 44 cyclists (37 percent) of this study would have survived their injuries if they had been wearing helmets during the crashes.
 Helmets would have been less effective in high-impact crashes with cars, trucks, or trains.

 In the United States, the Centers for Disease Control and Prevention says cycling helmets reduce rider head injuries by 80 percent, while the League of American Bicyclists says people should “never ride without one.”

 How Many Cyclists Wear Helmets?

-According to the National Survey of Bicyclist and Pedestrian Attitudes and Behavior, only three out of 10 riders said they wear a helmet at all times on their bikes.
-About 63 percent of the response favored cycling helmet laws for adults as well as for children.
+According to the National Survey of Bicyclists and Pedestrian Attitudes and Behavior, only three out of 10 riders said they wear a helmet at all times on their bikes.
+About 63 percent of the responses favored cycling helmet laws for adults as well as for children.

 How to Fit a Helmet in Line with Maryland Bicycle Helmet Law